Registration Deadline: October 30, 2020

 STEP 1: Submit your Deposit – Submit your $40 per exam AP® Exam fee by clicking on the link below.
-Deadline to submit a deposit and activate the exam registration process for the May 2020 exams is October 18, 2019.
+Deadline to submit a deposit and initiate the exam registration process for the May 2021 exams is October 30, 2020.

 Deposit payment is possible with credit or debit card payments OR mailing in a check/money order.
 To mail in payment in the form of check or money order, please complete the order form online and mail a copy of the form to the address provided on the confirmation.
-Checks should be made payable to “APTS” and be postmarked by October 14, 2019 to ensure timely processing.
-Instructions will be provided in the summary email.
+Checks should be made payable to “APTS” and be postmarked by October 26, 2020 to ensure timely processing.
+Instructions will be provided in your summary email.

 - Because the bulk of MMSD exams are administered at a central location, students will receive a special Exam Join Code via email from APTS upon successful completion of exam fee submission.
 The Exam Join Codes will be emailed to the student email address provided on the payment form within 24-hrs of payment submission and verification.

-- Students will ALSO receive in class a teacher specific Class Join Code- this teacher-based code provides students with access to course and exam prep materials and should be used by ALL students, even if they do not plan to take the exam.
+- NOTE: Students will ALSO receive in class at the start of the course a teacher specific Class Join Code- this teacher-based code provides students with access to course and exam prep materials and should be used by ALL students, even if they do not plan to take the exam.

 - ONLY the Exam Join Code will actually activate an exam order.

-NOTE: BOTH payment and exam activation MUST be completed by October 18, 2019 to enable your AP Coordinator to submit the exam order to College Board.
-Students who do not have both steps completed by October 18 will incur penalty fees.
-No new exam orders will be possible after February 28, 2020.
+NOTE: BOTH deposit and exam activation MUST be completed by October 30, 2020 to enable your AP Coordinator to submit the exam order to College Board.
+Students who do not have both steps completed by October 30 will incur penalty fees.
+No new exam orders will be possible after February 26, 2021.

 Balance of applicable fees due can be submitted online with a credit or debit card, or by mailing in a check or money order.

-Balance of applicable fees is due paid in full by February 28, 2020 to be able to sit for the May 2020 exams.
+Balance of applicable fees is due paid in full by February 26, 2021 to be able to take the May 2021 exams.

-Exams with a balance due outstanding as of March 1, 2020 will be deactivated and the deposit paid will be forfeited to cover the cost of the unused exam materials.
+Exams with a balance due outstanding as of March 1, 2021 will be deactivated and the deposit paid will be forfeited.

 My exam is not listed under the list of Exam Join Codes in the “Next Steps” Join Code email I received from APTS.
 What do I do?